 The HiTOP-PRO instrument has 405 items and yields 76 scale scores.
 To demonstrate the ability of the package to calculate these scale scores, we can use real example data (n=143) that was collected at the University of Kansas (KU) by Girard & Gray in 2024.
-This data is stored in the package under the name ku_hitoppro
+This data is stored in the package under the name ku_hitoppro.

-function.
+First, we load the package into memory using the library() function.
 If this doesn’t work, make sure you installed the package properly (see the README on GitHub).

 data("ku_hitoppro")